 From the year’s first major, the Australian Open, to the US Open in the Fall, tennis is always an active betting market at private online sportsbooks.
 From regional and international ATP and WTA tour events to the National Bank Open (Rogers Cup) and the Grand Slams, you can bet on it all online and on your phone with a sportsbook app.

-It also means a lot more opportunities to bet on the growing surplus of top Canadian tennis talent, from Bianca Andreescu to Milos Raonic to Denis Shapovalov to Leylah Fernandez.
-And you can bet on everything from who will win an upcoming Major to who will win the next point in any one of their matches around the world, live.
+That means a lot of opportunities to bet on the growing surplus of top Canadian tennis talent, from Bianca Andreescu and Milos Raonic to Denis Shapovalov and Leylah Fernandez.
+You can bet on everything from who will win an upcoming Major to who will win the next point in any one of their matches around the world, live.

 How to bet tennis online in Canada

 Download and install any sportsbook app to your phone via the links on this page.
 Sign up for an account and make a deposit using any one of the available deposit methods.

 Then, click the tennis tab to browse through the available tennis betting markets.
 If there’s a tournament running or upcoming, you’ll find it listed there, match by match.
 Just click on the odds listed for any one of the players to move your bet to a betting slip and see your expected payout.
 Confirm the bet if you like the return, or add another to make your ticket a parlay.

 If there’s a match currently underway, you’ll find live betting options for it at the top of the list.
 Or, click the live events tab so you can bet game-by-game, set-by-set, and point-by-point at odds that change with the action on the court.

 Plus, you can bet on any player to win an upcoming tennis Grand Slam by clicking on the futures tab and seeing what odds have been posted in advance.